 It was through his own personal and business experiences as a property owner, landlord, and real estate investor that he was forced to learn how to file, negotiate, and win Georgia tax appeals on behalf of himself, his friends, business associates, and business partners.
-To date, Matthew has personally filed and negotiated over 100 tax appeals across four Georgia counties.
+To date, Matthew has personally filed and negotiated 150+ tax appeals across four Georgia counties.

 Over the years, Matthew was compelled to learn the Georgia tax appeals process for himself through personal perseverance and determined self-education.
 Some of the tasks he was compelled to learn included: